Austinluis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. script 3-new_owner: changes ownership of the file hello to betty
 5. script 4-empty: creates a file 'hello'
 6. script 5-execute: gives execute permissions to the user of file 'hello'
+7. script 6-multiple_permissions: adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.